About this course

 - various other technical equipment, including an Oculus Rift and video and audio capture and analysis equipment.

-NTU’s City Campus has everything you’ll need to keep occupied between lectures.
-As well as the Boots Library and its beautiful roof garden, there’s our superb Students’ Union building that includes a two-storey, 100-station gym; a whole host of cafés, bars, restaurants and food outlets catering to every taste; our much-loved Global Lounge; performance and rehearsal spaces for musicians; and much, much more!
+NTU’s City Campus has everything you’ll need to stay busy between lectures.
+As well as the Boots Library and its beautiful roof garden, there’s our stylish Students’ Union building and two-storey, 100-station gym; a whole host of cafés, bars, restaurants and food outlets for every taste; our much-loved Global Lounge; performance and rehearsal spaces for musicians; and much, much more!

-If that’s not enough, just take a few steps off campus, and you’ll find yourself in the beating heart of Nottingham — one of Britain’s top 10 student cities.
-Enjoy lush green spaces and vintage shopping by day, and an acclaimed food, drink, and social scene by night.
+Take a few steps off campus and you’ll find yourself in the heart of Nottingham — one of Britain’s top 10 student cities, and one of Europe’s top 25.
+It’s stuffed with history, culture, and well-kept secrets to discover at your leisure.
+Enjoy lush green spaces, galleries, hidden cinemas and vintage shopping by day, and an acclaimed food, drink and social scene by night.

 Entry requirements